 terminology

-We expect to need definitions for:

 Note: In common usage there is confusion/overlap between many of these terms.
 To avoid confusion and to allow precision, we will need specific definitions that will apply within the recommendation.
 Hopefully these definitions will resonate with others and will gain wider usage.
 However we expect that existing domains will continue with their own usage, but we expect that they will be easily able to map their usages to the usage within the recommendation.

 SEE TABLE 3-1